ewebtechsuk/aktonz2/README.md

 ## Environment Variables

-Set `APEX27_API_KEY` to fetch real property data from the Apex27 API.
-Without it, the app displays sample listings.
+Create a `.env.local` file and set `APEX27_API_KEY` (and optionally `APEX27_BRANCH_ID` for your branch) to fetch real property data from the Apex27 API.
+Without these variables, the app displays sample listings.

 ## Build